yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-logicprogramming.md

   nav: "tutorials"
 ---

+YALMIP does a lot of modelling for you behind the scenes, but sometimes it is important to know how models are created and what the standard building blocks and tricks are.
+Creating integer programming representable models seem like magic to some, but there are really only a few standard tricks used leading to a family of models.

 1. [Logical models involving binary variables](#logics)
 1. [Logical models involving binary variables and constraints](#constraints)
 1. [Multiplications of variables and functions](#products)
 1. [Representations of functions](#functions)

 Some simple rules and strategies when deriving models for complex logic and combinatorials models:
 1. Try to represent things with disjoint events of the kind "exactly one of these things occur" with a binary variable associated to each event.